awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 Alternatively, ensure that the VPC associated with your Amazon MSK cluster includes one NAT gateway per public subnet\.
 For more information, see [Internet and service access for VPC\-connected functions](configuration-vpc.md#vpc-internet)\.

 You must configure your Amazon VPC security groups with the following rules \(at minimum\):
-+ Inbound rules – Allow all traffic on all ports for the security group specified as your event source\.
++ Inbound rules – Allow all traffic on the MSK broker port \(9092 for plaintext, 9094 for TLS, 9096 for SASL, 9098 for IAM\) for the security groups specified for your event source\.
-+ Outbound rules – Allow all traffic on all ports for all destinations\.
++ Outbound rules – Allow all traffic on port 443 for all destinations\.
+Allow all traffic on the MSK broker port \(9092 for plaintext, 9094 for TLS, 9096 for SASL, 9098 for IAM\) for the security groups specified for your event source\.
++ if you are using VPC endpoints instead of NAT Gateway, the security groups associated with the VPC endpoints must allow all inbound traffic on port 443 from the event source's security groups\.

 **Note**
 Your Amazon VPC configuration is discoverable through the [Amazon MSK API](https://docs.aws.amazon.com/msk/1.0/apireference/resources.html), and does not need to be configured during setup using the create\-event\-source\-mapping command\.